First Aid for Seizures (cont.)

 - Find a local Doctor in your town

-What first aid should be done for a seizure?
+What first aid should be done for an epileptic seizure?

 First aid for a seizure is aimed at keeping the person safe until the seizure stops on its own.
 Most seizures last from 30 seconds to 2 minutes.